MrRohitTyagi/React-Movie-App/README.md

 A simple ReactJS movies app based on TMDb API to demonstrate react-query use cases as a state management library

+: The app will allow a user to search for a movie with a name and give the user a list of movies with that name.

+: The app will also provide you with all information about the cast and crew of the respective movie by clicking on the card

 ## Deployment

 To deploy this project run